The bi-dimensional Directed IDLA forest: Construction of the Directed IDLA Forest

 An intermediate step would be to control the fluctuations of branches in the directed IDLA forest $\FF_\infty$ which presents the advantage to be invariant in distribution (and even mixing) w.r.t.\,vertical translations.
 Let $n\geq 1$ and let $(z_i)_{0\leq i\leq\kappa_n}$ be the branch joining a source $z_0$ on $I(\infty)$ to $z_{\kappa_n}=(n,0)$.
 As an illustration, Figure \ref{fig:finiteforest} depicts the branch associated with $(55,0)$.
 Denote by $\Delta_n$ the maximal fluctuation (or maximal deviation) of the branch $(z_i)_{0\leq i\leq\kappa_n}$ w.r.t.\,the $x$-axis, {\it i.e.}

-We conjecture that with probability tending to $1$ with $n$, the maximal deviation $\Delta_n$ is negligible w.r.t.\,$n$.
-Thus, from a macroscopic point of view, we expect that the branch $(z_i)_{0\leq i\leq\kappa_n}$ asymptotically merges with the horizontal axis.
+{Is it true} that, with probability tending to $1$ with $n$, the maximal deviation $\Delta_n$ is negligible w.r.t.\,$n$? {From a macroscopic point of view, dealing with this question allows us to know if} the branch $(z_i)_{0\leq i\leq\kappa_n}$ asymptotically merges with the horizontal axis.